puppetlabs/iac/_posts/2020-03-27-status-update.md

 ## Litmus Progress

 On [Litmus](https://github.com/puppetlabs/puppet_litmus), the team had a productive week.
 We managed to fix some bugs that you can check out [here](https://github.com/puppetlabs/puppet_litmus/pull/271) and [here](https://github.com/puppetlabs/puppet_litmus/pull/272).
 Also, now we are able to capture more information for [honeycomb](https://github.com/puppetlabs/puppet_litmus/pull/264).
+Part of that is due to the new [rspec_honeycomb_formatter](https://github.com/puppetlabs/rspec_honeycomb_formatter) that let's you post all your examples and results to honeycomb.

 The last few of modules where the acceptance tests need converting to Litmus are now in progress: